GrigTr/GrigTr/README.md

 - I'm a Data Analytic.

--  I am currently working as a data analyst for a space corporation, researching data, finding anomalies and looking for ways to improve production processes.
+- Сurrently working as a data analyst for a space corporation, researching data, finding anomalies and looking for ways to improve production processes.

-- I apply my programming expertise to data analysis and ML model development projects.

 - I'm continuously expanding my knowledge in Data Science and Machine Learning, and I'm open to new opportunities in these fields.